 Rehab at the Retreat Stage 2.
 The Hydrotherapy Pool

-Major renovations of the existing pool at the Miracle sMiles Retreat are underway thanks to a major grant from Children First Foundation’s Platinum Partner, Priceline.
+Major renovations of the existing pool at the Miracle sMiles Retreat are underway thanks to a major grant from The Priceline Sisterhood Foundation.

 Swimming and hydrotherapy are important fun elements of a physiotherapy program to aid strength and movement and provide recommended socialisation.
 Whilst the existing pool was a great source of entertainment on hot days, it doesn’t serve as a rehab pool so the children have attended the local pool for their hydrotherapy.